esulu/esulu.github.io/README.md

 ### don't forget
 npm run sass
 ~~add the logo~~
-have logo support for different screen sizes
+support for different screen sizes
-scalability for different screen sizes
-make the logo go back up to the main page
+~~make the logo go back up to the main page~~
 add spacing between the different sections
 actually implement the fonts
 make the website look not like trash